Skip to content

 Eligible Categories

-7. Show evidence of substantial financial support from the community, constituency groups, or other funding sources prior to applying.
+• Show evidence of substantial financial support from the community, constituency groups, or other funding sources prior to applying.
+Please note that the Foundation is not a long-term source of funding.

 The Foundation only accepts one application per nonprofit organization per year, unless prior authorization has been received from the Executive Director of the Foundation.
 Multiple grant requests from a single organization with overlapping grant periods, including fiscally sponsored projects, are rarely funded by the Foundation.